Observation of orbitally excited $B_{c}^{+}$ states

-In the Standard Model, quantum chromodynamics (QCD) is the theory that governs the strong interaction, which combines quarks and gluons into hadrons.
-In the low-energy regime relevant to hadron formation, the behavior of QCD is inherently nonperturbative, and precise first-principle calculations are notoriously difficult.
+In the standard model, quantum chromodynamics (QCD) is the theory that governs the strong interaction, which combines quarks and gluons into hadrons.
+In the low-energy regime relevant to hadron formation, the behavior of QCD is inherently nonperturbative, and precise first-principles calculations are notoriously difficult.
 Overcoming this challenge remains a key frontier in particle physics research.
 The masses of the $\bquark$ and $\cquark$ quarks lie above the nonperturbative QCD scale, allowing for distinctive experimental features and enabling simplified theoretical treatments of heavy hadrons.
 As a result, these hadrons play a crucial role for the study of QCD.
 Heavy quarkonium systems, including charmonium ($\cquark\cquarkbar$) and bottomonium ($\bquark\bquarkbar$), provide a robust testing ground for theoretical models, supported by extensive measurements of their mass spectra~\cite{PDG2024,Brambilla:2004wf}.
 In contrast, the $\Bcp$ meson family~(charge conjugation is implied throughout the paper), the only hadrons composed of two different heavy quarks ($\bar{b}c$), presents both challenges and opportunities.
 Its asymmetric quark masses result in a spectrum more intricate than that of quarkonium systems, offering deeper insights into heavy-quark dynamics within hadrons.
-Additionally, it serves as a crucial benchmark for validating theoretical predictions, particularly those derived from lattice QCD~\cite{Davies:1996gi,Shanahan:1999mv,Allison:2004be,Mathur:2018epb} and various other QCD-based calculations~\cite{ Gershtein:1994dxw,Gupta:1995ps,Fulcher:1998ka,Ebert:2002pp,Godfrey:2004ya,Eichten:2019gig,Li:2019tbn,Wang:2022cxy,Li:2022bre,Li:2023wgq,Hao:2024nqb, Chen:1992fq, Zeng:1994vj, El:2005, Wei:2010zza, Dowdall:2012ab, Wang:2012kw, Karliner:2018bms, Chen:2020ecu, Martin-Gonzalez:2022qwd,Nussinov:1983hb,Bertlmann:1979zs}.
+Additionally, it serves as a crucial benchmark for validating theoretical predictions, particularly those derived from lattice QCD~\cite{Davies:1996gi,Shanahan:1999mv,Allison:2004be,Mathur:2018epb} and various other QCD-based calculations~\cite{ Gershtein:1994dxw,Gupta:1995ps,Fulcher:1998ka,Ebert:2002pp,Godfrey:2004ya,Eichten:2019gig,Li:2019tbn,Wang:2022cxy,Li:2022bre,Li:2023wgq,Hao:2024nqb, Chen:1992fq, Zeng:1994vj, El:2005, Wei:2010zza, Dowdall:2012ab, Wang:2012kw, Karliner:2018bms, Chen:2020ecu, Martin-Gonzalez:2022qwd,Nussinov:1983hb,Bertlmann:1979zs,Soni:2017wvy}.
+The most precise $\Bcp$ mass predictions within the framework of lattice QCD have been provided by a recent study\mbox{~\cite{Mathur:2018epb}} 0pt, albeit for a subset of the $\BcOneP$ states.
 Despite extensive theoretical developments, $\Bcp$ mesons remain experimentally underexplored due to their low production rates compared to charm and beauty hadrons, as their formation requires simultaneous $c\bar{c}$ and $b\bar{b}$ pair production.
 Since the discovery of the $\Bcp$ ground state at the Tevatron~\cite{Abe:1998wi,Abe:1998fb}, only the excited $2S$ state, $B_c(2S)^+$, has been observed at the LHC.
-It was first reported by the ATLAS experiment as a peaking structure in the $B_c^+\pi^+\pi^-$ mass spectrum~\cite{Aad:2014laa}, which was later resolved into two narrower peaks corresponding to the $B_c(2^1S_0)^+$ and $B_c(2^3S_1)^+$ states~\footnote{The spectroscopic notation, $n^{2S+1}L_{J}$, is used, where $n$ gives the radial quantum number, $S$ the sum of the quark spins, $L$ the orbital angular momentum of the quarks, and $J$ the total angular momentum.} by the CMS and LHCb experiments~\cite{CMS:2019uhm,LHCb:2019bem}.
+It was first reported by the ATLAS experiment as a peaking structure in the $B_c^+\pi^+\pi^-$ mass spectrum~\cite{Aad:2014laa}, which was later resolved into two narrower peaks corresponding to the $B_c(2^1S_0)^+$ and $B_c(2^3S_1)^+$ states~\footnote{The spectroscopic notation, $n^{2S+1}L_{J}$, is used, where $n$ gives the radial quantum number, $S$ the sum of the quark spins, $L$ the orbital angular momentum of the quarks, and $J$ the total angular momentum.} by the CMS and LHCb experiments~\cite{CMS:2019uhm,LHCb-PAPER-2019-007}.
 With the abundant production of $\bquarkbar\cquark$ states at the LHC, the LHCb experiment has significantly advanced the knowledge of their properties, providing precise measurements of the $B_c^+$ mass, lifetime, and production rate, as well as discovering multiple new decay modes, as summarized in Ref.~\cite{LHCb-PAPER-2023-046}.